-10 reasons why your credit card application has been declined
+10 reasons why a credit card application is declined

 1. Your outstanding credit balance is too high

-If you already have several outstanding loans and balances on credit cards, your card application could be refused because over-extending your credit could put you further into debt.
+If you already have several outstanding loans and balances on credit cards, you could be declined for a credit card.
+This is because the lender may be concerned about whether you can afford more debt.

-Credit card providers can favour applicants who have a stable job history.
-Your application could be declined if a provider thinks you might be unable to keep up with your monthly repayments, because you’re regularly out of work.
-Your application can also be rejected if your income is too low and providers aren’t confident that you can afford the repayments.
+Credit card providers tend to favour applicants who have a stable job history.
+Your application could be declined if a provider thinks you might be unable to keep up with your monthly repayments because you’re regularly out of work.

 However, as flexible working contracts and self-employment increases, lenders are updating their policies to accommodate this.